theAnuragMishra/discordrp/readme.md

 5. Type `python main.py` and press enter.
 Follow the instructions and get your rich presence running!

 You could also follow this short video tutorial for installation: https://youtu.be/AnoVK-lCHNU.

+## Usage

+1. Go to the directory by running `cd onedrive/desktop/discordrp`.
+2. Run `python main.py` and follow the instructions.